 - If an employer decides to continue offering this paid leave, have eligible employees continue to complete the ‘Leave Submission Form’ found within our COVID-19 resource page- https://myhrprofessionals.com/covid-19/.
+This form has been updated to reflect information according to the ARPA.
 Upon receiving this form, your payroll processor will continue to confirm with you the approval of the leave prior to processing payroll and will notify you if there are no available hours to take in 2021.

 - If you have a time & attendance account with My HR Professionals-